cyanreg/avtransport/draft-avtransport-spec.md

  - `u(N)`: specifies the data that follows is an unsigned integer of N bits.
  - `i(N)`: the same, but the data describes a signed integer is signed.
  - `b(N)`: the data is an opaque sequence of N bits that clients MUST NOT interpret as anything else.
- - `r(N*2)`: the data is a rational number, with a numerator of `i(N)` and following that, a denominator of `i(N)`.
+ - `R(N*2)`: the data is a rational number, with a numerator of `i(N)` and following that, a denominator of `i(N)`.
 The denominator MUST be greater than `0`.
- - `R(k, m)`: Systematic Raptor code (IETF RFC 5053), with symbol size of 32-bits, having `m`-bits long parity data (`m/32` symbols), and covering `k/32` symbols, from the start of the packet or where the coverage of the last code ended.
+ - `L(k, m)`: LDPC parity data, `m` bits long, generated from the previous `k` bits signalled in the packet.

-Raptor code correction is optional for receiver implementations.
+Applying LDPC error correction is optional for receiver implementations.
 Senders MUST implement it.

-All packets are at least 36 bytes long (288 bits), and always have an 8 byte (64 bits) Raptor code after the first 28 bytes to verify and correct their data.
+All packets are at least 36 bytes long (288 bits), and always have an 8 byte (64 bits) LDPC code after the first 28 bytes to verify and correct their data.

 All floating point samples and pixels are always **normalized** to fit within the interval `[-1.0, 1.0]`.